Geotechnical Desk Studies – Phase 1 Study

 Desk Studies have the potential to save in all aspects of the planning process both in financial terms and time.
 Where possible the client should be encouraged to undertake a desk study to assess the site prior to specifying a Phase 2 ground investigation.

-- Identification of past and present potential contaminative sources on and in the vicinity of the site
+- Identify past and present potential contaminative sources on and in the vicinity of the site

 - Understanding of potential variations in ground conditions

-- Information to lead to economical design of foundations and geotechnical structures
+- Can lead to economical design of foundations/geotechnical structures

-- Mitigation/minimisation of risks associated with unforeseen ground conditions
+- Mitigate/minimise risk and reduce the likelihood of unforeseen ground conditions

 PHASE 1 DESK STUDIES